JeeNeeUhs/find-peers/README.md

 The 'database' of this project is a folder called 'database' at the root of the project.

 # Docker and Docker-compose
-This is in production use th's commands
+This is in production use this commands
 ```shell
 git clone https://github.com/jeeneeuhs/find-peers.git
 cd find-peers